jorgebucaran/superfine/README.md

 </script>
 ```

-This is the same approach as before with `setState`.
-Essentially, we want to hide the details of `patch` and make it easy to update the app.
-What's new here is that we're working with an input event rather than a click.

 Spend some time thinking about how the view reacts to changes in the state.
-How about a different approach where we dispatch messages to a central store to update the state a-la Elm/Redux?
-This example is also available to [try online](https://cdpn.io/vqRZmy).
+How about a different approach where dispatching messages to a central store updates the state a-la Elm/Redux?
+Let's work on that next (or [try it online](https://cdpn.io/vqRZmy)).

 ```html
 <script type="module">